 - Walk along the elevated Promenade Plantée in the 12th district.
 Also known as the Coulée Verte, it’s an excellent way to see a little-visited part of the city – and from an unusual angle.
 This stretch of disused railway line, much of it along a viaduct, has been ingeniously converted into an elevated walkway and planted with a profusion of trees and flowers – cherry trees, maples, limes, roses and lavender.

 - Climb to the very top of the Notre Dame Cathedral and see the famous gothic gargoyles and an amazing view.
-You’ll have to wait in line, but it’s worth it.
+You’ll have to wait in line, but it’s worth it, and try to arrive 30 minutes before it opens in the morning.

-- One of my favorite restaurants that is reasonably priced is Le Montebello, which has a nice patio right across the Seine from the Notre Dame cathedral.
+- One of my favorite restaurants is the reasonably priced is Le Montebello, which has a nice patio right across the Seine from the Notre Dame cathedral.
 Great for lunch or dinner.

 - Treat yourself to the best ice cream in Paris on the île de la Cité at Berthillon.